ietf-wg-cellar/ebml-specification/specification.markdown

 EBMLMaxSizeLength Element documents an upper bound for the `length` of all Element Data Size expressions within the EBML Body and not an upper bound for the `value` of all Element Data Size expressions within the EBML Body.
-EBML Elements that have an Element Data Size expression which is larger in octets than what is expressed by EBMLMaxSizeLength Element are invalid.
+EBML Elements that have an Element Data Size expression that is larger in octets than what is expressed by EBMLMaxSizeLength Element are invalid.

 ### DocType Element